Galapagous/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. touch hello: create an empty file.
 5. chmod u+x hello :Add execute permission to the owner of the file hello.
 6. chmod ug+x,o+r hello: add execute permission to owner and group owner while read permission to other userfor the file hello.
+7. chmod ugo+x hello: add executeable permission to wner, group owner and other user of the file hello.